jvschoen/mle-common/README.md

 The `make release` command goes a step further to kick off tagging and pushing docker images.
 That way we know we have a docker environment that runs the current commit of the code version.

+# Thoughts
+* I'd like to think of quarterly (minor) releases of our ML models
+    - Allowing for quick patches at the patch level.
+* Should have sprint-level releases of the common library